Kerani: Career

-In 2018, Kerani launched her sixth neoclassical album, called Small Treasures, a collection of musical inspirations which found their origin in experiences that have affected Kerani's life.
+One year later, Kerani launched her sixth neoclassical album, called Small Treasures, a collection of musical inspirations which found their origin in experiences that have affected Kerani's life.
 This makes Small Treasures her most personal work to this day.
 Small Treasures was recorded with a string quartet, supplemented with a select number of guest artists, such as Grammy winning Canadian flautist Ron Korb, Irish singer songwriter Chanele McGuinness and Brazilian soprano coloratura and guitarist Carla Maffioletti.
 Just like its predecessor, Small Treasures held the #1 position in the ZMR International Top 100 Radio Airplay Chart for 2 months.
 The album won the ZMR Music Award for Best Neo-Classical Album of 2018.
-At the same time, the song Garden of Dreams got nominated for the 2018 Peace Song Awards in the New Age category.

 September 2020 - Almost two years after the release of Small Treasures, Kerani returned with an epic body of work called Sands of Time.
 Inspired by Greek mythology, the music on this album describes the most beautiful elements that brought forth life on earth, such as Love, Beauty, Light, and Wisdom.
 “The myths and legends of the ancient Greek may be archaic, but their human aspect is still valid.
 We should use our love and knowledge to create beauty and bring peace to the world.”, says Kerani.

 Sands of Time got voted Best Neo-Classical Album of 2020 by the jury of One World Music Radio and by the broadcasters and radio hosts of the Zone Music Reporter.

 In 2022, Kerani released The Water of Life, a concept album celebrating the elemental power of water.
 The project featured The Magic Strings Quartet and the soaring vocals of Belgian-born coloratura soprano Gwenaelle Ghislain.
 One of the standout tracks, “The Blue Wonder,” was selected as the soundtrack for a laser show featured during Enchanted Gardens, a popular three-week open-air event held annually at Kasteeltuinen Arcen in the Netherlands.
 Kerani was also commissioned to compose a series of original pieces and immersive soundscapes specifically designed to reflect the diverse botanical landscapes featured in the event.

 In 2023, she released The Journey of Life, a studio album developed in partnership with the German sync licensing company RipCue Music GmbH.
 This collection continued her signature cinematic style, offering rich, emotive compositions crafted for both listening and media use.

 Kerani’s 2024 album Silent Heart marked a stylistic shift toward healing, peace and introspection.
 Returning to her love for the piano, she composed a suite of delicate, emotionally resonant pieces, subtly accompanied by the Belgian Awouters Quintet.
 The album departed from the grandeur of her earlier orchestrations, revealing a more intimate, contemplative sound.

-At this moment, Kerani is undertaking a dual role as orchestrator and producer for Norwegian singer-songwriter Cecilie Aurelia’s upcoming album.
-Parallel to this collaboration, Kerani is also working on her next solo project, which is expected to be launched in the spring of 2026.